synnaxlabs/synnax/client/ts/api/client.api.md

     search(term: string, options?: RetrieveOptions): Promise<Payload[]>;
 }

+// Warning: (ae-missing-release-tag) "Decoder" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Decoder<K, V> = (variant: change_2.Variant, data: Series) => Array<change_2.Change<K, V>>;

 // Warning: (ae-forgotten-export) The symbol "deleteReqZ" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "DeleteProps" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 type DeleteProps = z.input<typeof deleteReqZ>;

 export { Density }

+// Warning: (ae-missing-release-tag) "Device" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Device<P extends UnknownRecord = UnknownRecord> = Omit<z.output<typeof deviceZ>, "properties"> & {
     properties: P;